 Although toilet tissue can be made at similar cost from recycled material, it is the fiber taken from standing trees that help give it that plush feel, and most large manufacturers rely on them.

 Material is sourced from bamboo plants (and sometimes sugarcane as well) usually grown in China (but some can come from different countries)

-Bamboo is more sustainable than trees as it grows fast, uses land efficiently, and doesn’t use fertilizer or pesticides.
+Bamboo is more sustainable than trees (and virgin wood) as it grows fast, uses land efficiently, and doesn’t use fertilizer or pesticides.
 It can also be water efficient depending on the climate

 Still requires chemicals to break the fibres down into a pulp to make paper, but it’s usually not the same chemical mix used for bamboo textiles

 Bamboo toilet paper may or may not be bleached.
 It may or may not be inked and scented